mizrael/davidguida.net/src/_posts/2019-10-29-lets-do-some-ddd-with-entity-framework-core-3-part-3-better-value-objects.md

 description: >
   Last time we started digging into the code and saw how we can model an initial version of our Domain.
 But what's primitive obsession?
 id: 6880
-title: 'Let&#8217;s do some DDD with Entity Framework Core 3 &#8211; part 3: better Value Objects'
+title: "Let's do some DDD with Entity Framework - part 3: better Value Objects"
 date: 2019-10-29T12:17:21-04:00
 author: David Guida
 layout: post
 guid: https://www.davidguida.net/?p=6880
 permalink: /lets-do-some-ddd-with-entity-framework-core-3-part-3-better-value-objects/
-zakra_layout:
-  - tg-site-layout--customizer
-zakra_remove_content_margin:
-  - "0"
-zakra_transparent_header:
-  - customizer
-zakra_page_header:
-  - "1"
-zakra_logo:
-  - "0"
 image: /assets/uploads/2018/01/Entity-Framework-Logo_2colors_Square_RGB-591x360.png
 categories:
   - .NET